-- What is the quality of all presentations to the jury, the public in the team's local market, and the experience of the public at the Build Challenge Event in Washington, D.C.? - How successfully did the team conduct outreach, education, and engagement in its local market? - How successfully does the team incorporate online and digital communications strategies and products to engage audiences? - How effective are the team's educational and outreach messages to intended audiences? - How informative, interesting, engaging, and audience-appropriate is the team's public presentation and approach for providing tours? - How effectively does the team use features, displays, models, or other materials to engage and educate the public? - How extensively and successfully is the team's local outreach, education, and engagement? - How effective is the team's strategy for accommodating large crowds and long lines? - How well do the on-site communication materials educate and inform the visiting public? - What is the quantity of visitors and quality of visitor experiences to each team's house or exhibit, locally and in Washington, D.C., including consideration of each location's climactic conditions for visitors?
+- What is the quality of all presentations to the jury and the public in the team's local market? - How successfully did the team conduct outreach, education, and engagement in its local market? - How successfully does the team incorporate online and digital communications strategies and products to engage audiences? - How effective are the team's educational and outreach messages to intended audiences? - How informative, interesting, engaging, and audience-appropriate is the team's public presentation and approach for providing tours? - How effectively does the team use features, displays, models, or other materials to engage and educate the public? - How extensively and successfully is the team's local outreach, education, and engagement? - How effective is the team's strategy for accommodating large crowds and long lines? - How well do the on-site communication materials educate and inform the visiting public? - What is the quantity of visitors and quality of visitor experiences to each team's house or exhibit, including consideration of each location's climactic conditions for visitors?